pcosmos.ca

 Text in most part from Microsoft Visual C++ 6.0 Docs.

-This function removes a node from list node that it receives the reference as first parameter.
-The second parameter is the position index where to delete the node from the list.
-First place is 0 and last place is list size - 1.
-The value returned is the undefined value.
+This function removes a node from the child nodes of a node that it receives a pointer as first parameter.
+The second parameter is the position where to delete the node.
+First place is 0 and last place is the number of direct children - 1.
+The returned value is the undefined value.

 scan()